-In India, growth is estimated to have slowed to 4.2% in year 2019 which ended in March 2020.
-Output is projected to contract by 3.2% in year 2020/2021, while Pakistan will suffer a negative growth of -2.6% in year 2019-2020.
+In India, growth is estimated to have slowed to 4.2% in the year 2019 which ended in March 2020.
+Output is projected to contract by 3.2% in the year 2020/2021, while Pakistan will suffer a negative growth of -2.6% in years 2019-2020.
 Growth in Bangladesh will also slow down to 1.6% in 2019/2020 and is expected to decelerate markedly due to pandemic-related disruptions including mitigation measures and sharp falls in exports and remittance flows.

 Balance of Trade

-The above graph shows that all three countries have experienced trade deficit during the last ten years.
+The above graph shows that all three countries have experienced a trade deficit during the last ten years.
 The trade deficit as percent of GDP of Bangladesh in 2010 was -5.7% which has increased to -6.1% in 2019.
 The trade deficit as percentage of GDP of India was -4.4% of GDP in 2010 but reduced to -2.7% in 2019.

 Balance of Payments

-Pakistan has reduced the number from -6% in 2017 to -4.8% in 2018, to -1.5% in 2019 of GDP as a result of drastic reduction of imports and various government measures.
+Pakistan has reduced the number from -6% in 2017 to -4.8% in 2018, to -1.5% in 2019 of GDP as a result of a drastic reduction in imports and various government measures.
 India has significantly improved from -2.8% of GDP in 2010 to 0.329% of GDP in 2019; India’s current account position has remained mostly in a deficit, but in the last year, it has even turned positive.

 The current account of Bangladesh has remained positive, except for 2011, and the last 3 years, in which it was in a deficit.
 Concluding, the current account balance position of India is comparatively better than that of Bangladesh and Pakistan.
-India’s stable balance of payments is mainly due to India’s lower trade deficits and decrease of imports, whereas Pakistan’s deficit has decreased because of increased remittances from expatriates.
+India’s stable balance of payments is mainly due to India’s lower trade deficits and decrease in imports, whereas Pakistan’s deficit has decreased because of increased remittances from expatriates.

 Foreign Direct Investment and Remittances

-Foreign direct investment (FDI) in all three countries have remained positive; in the case of Pakistan, however, the FDI % of GDP has decreased from 1.4% in 2010 to 0.797% in 2019.
-In India, the foreign direct investment, as percentage of GDP, has only differed slightly between 2010-2019, approximately 1.7% of GDP.
+Foreign direct investment (FDI) in all three countries has remained positive; in the case of Pakistan, however, the FDI % of GDP has decreased from 1.4% in 2010 to 0.797% in 2019.
+In India, the foreign direct investment, as a percentage of GDP, has only differed slightly between 2010-2019, approximately 1.7% of GDP.
 Bangladesh’s FDI saw a drastic decrease from 1.7% to 0.6%.

 Tax revenue as % of GDP